imagej/imagej.github.io/_pages/plugins/bonej1.md

 BoneJ and pQCT
 --------------

 BoneJ and pQCT plug-ins are in the process of separation.
-The latter have their own \[https://imagej.net/PQCT\| update site\], and they don't need BoneJ to work.
+The latter have their own [update site](/plugins/pqct), and they don't need BoneJ to work.
 However, if you download `BoneJ_.jar` from [bonej.org](http://bonej.org/legacy) it still includes older versions of the pQCT tools.

 Publication
 -----------